0123gabriel/Ubuntu_ROS_Tutorial/Install_Ubuntu_ROS.md

 ## Install Ubuntu (Step for both methods)

   1. You will have to restart or reboot your PC or laptop with the USB with Ubuntu ISO plugged in.
-  2. Once your computer is getting started, you need to press F12 to access to the BIOS.
-If your computer does not access to the BIOS with F12, please look for the correct button needed to be pressed.
+  2. Once your computer is getting started, you need to press F12 (or F2) to access to the BIOS.
+If your computer does not access to the BIOS with F12 (or F2), please look for the correct button needed to be pressed.
-  3. When BIOS is open, in the left hand section, you will see the bootable devices that the computer recognize.
+  3. When BIOS is open, you need to disable the Secure Boot and Fast Boot options, then you will see the bootable devices that the computer recognizes.
 Please select the USB.
   4. Ubuntu will boot, and you will see an icon that says "Install Ubuntu", select that button.
   5. After that, you have to set some feauters of the system such as the language.
 The following images show those easy steps.
 Note: It is recommended to click the Normal Installation option.
   6. After select the Normal installation, it will ask you the Installation Type, you have to select the option "Something else" which allows you to use the previous made partition.